 (k) In the event of a change of ownership of a house for which a special permit has been issued for an accessory unit, the new owner or holder of a purchase-and-sale agreement with the owner may apply for a renewal of the special permit.

 (3) This Section has been included in the Bylaw in order to permit family apartments in residential districts, and, in the Business District, to provide housing for family members within the home of another member of their family when situations such as the age, physical condition or financial circumstances of a member of the family of a person occupying what would otherwise be a single-family dwelling make it necessary or desirable for the establishment of separate living quarters within that dwelling for said family member.
-The Board of Appeals may grant a special permit for a family apartment as defined in § 300-2.1 if it finds that the use is aesthetically consistent with other structures in the neighborhood and that said use is consistent with the purpose of this Section as set forth above.
+The Board of Appeals may grant a special permit for a family apartment as defined in § 300-2.1 or appendix?? if it finds that the use is aesthetically consistent with other structures in the neighborhood and that said use is consistent with the purpose of this Section as set forth above.

 (4) Said special permit may be issued subject to such conditions as the Board of Appeals may deem appropriate and shall terminate upon the happening of any of the following events: